 Want to do some volunteering and traveling but don't have the money?
 Think again!
 Maybe using your Pell Grant is the answer to all your problems.

-Money seems to always be an issue, especially when it comes to doing those awesome things you always dreamed of doing — like living in China for a semester or the chance to spend a semester volunteering in Europe.
+Money seems to always be an issue, especially when it comes to doing those awesome things you always dreamed of doing — like the chance to spend a semester volunteering in Europe or Asia or Central America ... or our other ILP locations.
 ILP keeps costs as low as possible for your college budget and our program fee includes things like your airfare, visa, housing and meals … but coming up with the program fee and some spending money in-country is still a bit of an obstacle for some.

 Want ideas on how to affordably travel?